Henning von Tresckow: Death

 When the assassination attempt on Hitler and the following coup in Berlin (the 20 July plot) had failed, Tresckow decided to commit suicide at the front in Królowy Most near Białystok on 21 July.
 His parting words to Schlabrendorff were:

-To protect other conspirators, he staged an appearance of partisan attack by firing his pistols before detonating a grenade below his chin.
+To protect the other conspirators and his family, Tresckow staged an appearance of partisan attack by firing his pistols before detonating a grenade below his chin.
 He was buried in the family home in Wartenberg.
-When the Nazis learned about his connections to Operation Valkyrie in late August, his body was exhumed and taken to the crematorium in the Sachsenhausen concentration camp.
+Nonetheless, when the Nazis learned about his connections to Operation Valkyrie in late August, his body was exhumed and taken to the crematorium in the Sachsenhausen concentration camp.
 His wife was arrested on 15 August, and her children taken away under the Nazi policy of Sippenhaft (shared family guilt); however, early in October she was released and survived the war.